utting/whiley2boogie/README.txt

 Usage
 =====
-1. Run 'wy boogie <YourProgram>.whiley' to translate your Whiley program to Boogie. wy boogie Program.whiley
+1. Run 'wy boogie <YourProgram>.whiley' to translate your Whiley program to Boogie (*.bpl). wy boogie Program.whiley

 2. Concatenate wval.bpl and Program.bpl and send them to Boogie.
 E.g. (in this directory)
      Boogie wval.bpl Program.bpl

+3. [Optional] if Boogie reports that some obligations were not proved, you can ask for counter-examples.
+   Run:  boogie /printModel:4 /printModelToFile:Program.beg wval.bpl Program.bpl
+   Then: wy boogie --counterexample Program.beg
+   This will translate Program.beg into a more concise and Whiley-like syntax in Program.wyeg.

 Notes
 =====